ashik112/iss-tracker/README.md

 This was a passion project for me.
 Space fascinates me and I have always wanted to create something related to that.
 So oneday, came up with the idea to make a website to see the current position of the International Space Station for myself.

+The project can be changed to display all the space stations' positions available from celestrak.

 ![alt text](https://raw.githubusercontent.com/ashik112/iss-tracker/master/screenshots/iss-tracker.png)

 You will need a mapbox public token which you can get from [mapbox](https://www.mapbox.com/).